Guidance on what to expect with a massage treatment, and some notes on etiquette.

 Unless otherwise agreed, we take the ‘Western Sheet’ approach for front and back (except we would normally keep the shoulders covered, too), regardless of the level of undressing.

-For Lomi Lomi massage draping is very limited.
-The Traditional Lomi Towel draping is usually used here.
+For Lomi Lomi massage draping is at most very limited.
+The 'Island Lomi Towel' draping or 'No Draping' options are usually used here.

 Many spas and clinics use traditional soothing Eastern-style, South American or natural soundtracks.